jorgelingo/Methods/Tutorials/1_MarkdownNotes.md

 ---

 ## Why R Markdown?
-why should we use R Markdown?
+Why should we use R Markdown?
 It provides a unified framework for authoring documents that contain the code, the output of the code, and any additional commentary or text that we would want to include.
 It's written in a simple markdown language (this is what the *md* stands for).
 This requires a smooth learning curve, which is not too hard to pick up with a little practice.
 With this single document we can:

 * communicate our findings to a senior author/collaborator or other interested party who may not necessarily be interested in the specifics of how the analysis is carried out (you can hide the code chunks)
 * as a write-up for collaborators who are interested in the code and the results (this could even be you in a future study)